PlexSheep/SREMP/docs/devlog.md

 - Larger data that should be sent over events and commands should always be in an `Arc`.
 The source of truth should probably also just contain Arced data.
 See #32
+- Decided to arc the UserIdentity too.
+Hope this does not come back to bite me in the ass when I change it's fields.

 ### Notes